 Application Deadline Date:

-(note: there is only one intake each year)
+Note: there is only one intake of students each year.

 Graduate Diploma in Community Health

 The graduate diploma is a course-based program.
 There is no thesis requirement.
 Students complete 5 courses and 2 seminars.

 The diploma program may be attractive to students hoping to expand on their current skill set in the community health arena or wishing to learn about community health in general.

 Please note: The Graduate Diploma is an on-site program.
 While some courses may occassionally be available in distance format, the majority of courses are offered on-campus only.

 - MED6270 - Epidemiology I